christian-aguilar1/christian-aguilar1/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a developer and currently a student of Computer Engineering and Management, UDP.
-And, I’m interested in Frontend Developer and Web development.
+And, I’m interested in Web development and Frontend Development.

 Languages: Python, HTML, CSS, JavaScript, PostgreSQL